Part D: Procedure for dealing with allegations of Professional Misconduct or Unsuitability (Fitness to Practise)

 Guidance: Referrals to Senate Student Discipline Committee

-It is expected the presenter of the School’s case shall be either the Head of School or the Chair of the Fitness to Practise Committee/Lead.
+In view of the seriousness and complexity of Regulation 14 cases, it is expected the presenter of the School’s case shall be either the Head of School or Fitness to Practise Lead.

 At the SSDC hearing, the school will be asked for its views on the appropriate outcome of the case in the event that the student is found to be in breach of Regulation 14 on the facts found by SSDC.
 The school’s views should be informed by the requirements and expectations of the relevant profession and the environment in which the student would be entitled to practise.

 8. Penalty Guidelines: Breaches of Regulation 14 (professional conduct and suitability) and 15 (misconduct in research and research ethics)

 8.1 A panel may apply one or more of the following penalties where it finds a student in breach of Regulation 14 and/or 15 (misconduct in research or research ethics):